MaggieVL/PacMan/README.md

   * accept keyboard input
   * move the pacman w/ the arrows
   * place this inside a game loop (read the article)
+* Done
+  * show the labyrinth
+  * place pacman on the labyrinth
+  * accept keyboard input
+  * move pacman with the arrows
+  * skim-read basic html mdn docs to refresh my html knowledge